webplatform/docs/apis/audio-video/AudioTrack/kind/index.md

 |Usage=
 |Notes===Possible values==

-:"alternative"
-::A possible alternative to the main track, e.g. a different take of a song (audio), or a different angle (video).
+:"alternative": A possible alternative to the main track, e.g. a different take of a song (audio), or a different angle (video).
 ::''Applies To'': Audio and video.
 "captions"
 	A version of the main video track with captions burnt in.
 (For legacy content; new content would use text tracks.)